NicholasJonesCode/blogz/README.md

 # blogz

-A user-based program which allows user to create and delete blog posts, and also to view others'
+A web-based application which allows users to create and delete blog posts, and also to view others' posts.
+Includes secure user sign-up.

 Written using:
 * Python for functionality